chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

     <li><a href="https://usestrict.net/product/bbpress-moderation-plugin-add-on/" target="_new">bbPress Moderation Integration</a>: Make bbpnns work with <a href="https://wordpress.org/plugins/bbpressmoderation/" target="_new">bbPress Moderation</a>.</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-private-groups-bridge/" target="_new">bbPress Private Groups Integration</a>: Make bbpnns respect <a href="https://wordpress.org/plugins/bbp-private-groups/" target="_new">bbPress Private Groups</a> rules.</li>
     <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-buddypress-bridge/" target="_new">BuddyPress Integration</a>: Notify BuddyPress Group members of new Group Forum topics and replies.
 It also shows individual Opt Out and Digest settings in each user's BuddyPress profile screen.</li>
-    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-memberpress-bridge/" target="_new">MemberPress Integration</a>: Make sure your members have access to Opt Out and Digest settings in their MemberPress profile screens.</li>
+    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-memberpress-bridge/" target="_new">MemberPress Integration</a>: Make sure your members have access to Opt Out and Digest settings in their MemberPress profile screens, and only get notified of topics/replies they have access to.</li>
+    <li><a href="https://usestrict.net/product/bbpress-notify-no-spam-ultimate-member-bridge/" target="_new">Ultimate Member Integration</a>: Make sure your members have access to Opt Out and Digest settings in their Ultimate Member profile screens.</li>
 </ul>

 = Partnerships =